raganwald/raganwald.github.com/_posts/2017-06-04-sequences.md

 But of course, these are two different things.
 And if you want to measure one, you may wind up accidentally measuring the other.
 This is the main problem with "brain teasers" as programming interview questions.
 We often want to measure "smarts," but we instead measure "experience with abstract problems."

-The argument about whether the ability to solve sequence problems applies to the ability to write software often comes down to the difference between the raw intelligence, which very well may to apply to programming, and the experience with specific math tools, which may not.
+The argument about whether the ability to solve sequence problems applies to the ability to write software, often comes down to the difference between the raw intelligence, which very well may to apply to programming, and the experience with specific math tools, which may not.[^more]

+[^more]: There's another conjecture that organic exposure to mathematics is strongly correlated with programming ability.
+The archetype from my generation is the nerd who subscribed to Scientific American just for Martin Gardner's "Mathematical Recreations" column, and who reads Raymond Smullyan for fun.
+This may or may not be a reasonable conjecture, but modern thought is that while it may have some positive signal, it has many false negatives.
+Another, even more glaring flaw is that when there are financial incentives for pretending to have organic exposure to mathematics, people will fake this by purchasing entire books devoted to learning how to solve math problems, just to pass job interviews.
+In which case, you are testing someone's ability to cram for exams, which is not the same thing at all, and may end up excluding someone who chose to read about combinatorial logic instead of solving sequence problems.

 But back to our sequence.
 You can stop here if you haven't solved the problem and care to work on it yourself.